syntaxseed/server-requirements-checker/README.md

 - Clone this repo into a directory inside your project's public web app directory.
    * `git clone git@github.com:syntaxseed/server-requirements-checker.git checker`
-- Edit your own set of rules in the `index.php` file.
+- Create your own rulesets in the `rulesets/` directory.
+   * Copy and edit: `rulesets/rules-example.php`.
-- Extra docs about defining rules see: https://github.com/MirazMac/php-requirements-checker
+   * Extra docs about defining rules see: https://github.com/MirazMac/php-requirements-checker
+- Create a new config file by copying `config-sample.php` to `config.php` or run: `composer run-script setup`.
+  * Edit the config.php file and define which rulesets to make available in the menu and whether to do a DB test.
 - Visit the `checker/index.php` file in a browser to run the checks.
 - When satisfied, delete this directory.

 ## ToDo

-* Test
+* ...
-* Break the rulesets up into separate files to include like: ruleset/rules-wordpress.php.
-This way we can slowly build up a set of re-usable rulesets.
-* Create a config file that declares which rulesets to list.
-Build menu from that.
-Make it so user doesn't have to edit the index.php file, only the config and adding rulesets.